GeminiDRSoftware/GHOSTDR/astrodata_GHOST/docs/usermanuals/GHOST_UsersManual/recipes.rst

 Generating a Flat Calibration Frame
 -----------------------------------

+.. warning:: You *must* have performed a full slit viewer reduction before
+             attempting to make a flatc calibrator.
+See :ref:`reducing-slit-viewing-images` for details.

 The procedure for generating a flat field calibration frame is similar to creating a dark or bias, although you have to ``typewalk`` over GHOST_FLAT files instead, e.g.::